Macb3th/dartlang.org/src/site/docs/tutorials/packages/index.markdown

     <div class="span7">
       <em>Housekeeping files</em>:
-      When using an package written by someone else, the readme file is a good place to start.
+      When using an package written by someone else, the README file is a good place to start.
       It should contain important information about the package, such as its intent, contents, samples, and instructions.
-      The license file provides copyright and rules of use information.
+      The license file provides copyright and rules-of-use information.
       These files can be found at the package repository.
       They are not installed when you install a package.
     </div>